joao-januario/pokeWebScrapper/README.md

-Simple web scrapper that returns a dictionary with all pokemon cards prices, f the selected sets inside the first array.
+Simple web scrapper that returns a dictionary with all pokemon cards prices of the selected sets

 Price source is https://www.ptcgoguide.com/gxexpokemon.html#unb , updating prices takes a lot of work so make sure to pay a visit to the website and support its creator (which is not me).